symfony-cmf/symfony-cmf-docs/getting-started/menu.rst

-The included implementation focuses on generating ``MenuItem`` instances from ``NodeInterface`` instances, as this is usually the best approach to handle tree-like structures typically used by CMS.
+The included implementation focuses on generating ``MenuItem`` instances from ``NodeInterface`` instances, as this is usually the best approach to handle tree-like structures typically used by a CMS.
 Other approaches are implemented in the base classes, and their respective documentation pages can be found in `KnpMenuBundle`_'s page.